mariamonzon/Cpp-basic-code-utils-snippets/README.md

          a = b;
          b = temp;
     }

 ## Objects and Classes
+###  C++ Classes
 Classes enable you to create your own custom, self-contained, and reusable types.
 A class file is often considered a blueprint for objects that you use in your code.

-### Create Classes
+####  Classes Creation
 Suppose you create a class to represent a rectangle shape in your program.
+You use the `class` keyword to declare a class.
+The public keyword is an access specifier, which specifies that members (attributes and methods) of the class are accessible from outside the class.
-You use the class keyword to declare a class.
-Note that they are accessible directly because they are public, as a result of the public: modifier.
+Note that they are accessible directly because they are public but can also be private.
+    ``` c++
     //Declaring a Class
     class Rectangle
     {